rails-girls-summer-of-code/summer-of-code/blog/_posts/2018-09-17-team-sectumsempra.md

 - Communicate: Be it the application period or the RGSoC internship period, make sure you don’t leave any communication gaps.
 Be clear with what you want.
 Be concise while asking for favour or help, but ASK!
 Don’t shy away.
-- Set the bars high for yourselves​: In our experience, we have observed that when it comes to career, expectation bar is embarrassingly low for women.
+- Set the bars high for yourselves: In our experience, we have observed that when it comes to career, expectation bar is embarrassingly low for women.
 And this is majorly because why we don’t see ourselves being able to match men.
 Think that you’ll achieve big, and so you will!